AchinthaWijerathna/Divisional-Secretariat-Project/README.md

 - Postman API: Used for testing and documenting APIs during development.
 - Visual Studio Code: Integrated development environment (IDE) used for coding.

-## Getting Started

-1. Clone the repository.
-2. Install the required dependencies using `npm install`.
-3. Set up the MongoDB database and configure the connection settings.
-4. Start the backend server using `npm start` in the server directory.
-5. Start the frontend development server using `npm start` in the client directory.
-6. Access the application through the provided URL.
-7. Explore different functionalities and contribute to the project.

-##Create BY Gihan Jeewantha